The History of BHI Senior Living

 On April 2, 1986, BHI Foundation, a separate charitable organization, was established to enhance the endeavors of the BHI senior living communities in the fulfillment of their missions.

-In 1998, BHI joined with eleven other Indiana CCRCs to form the Samaritan Alliance, a limited liability corporation that enables its members to operate more cost-effectively through group purchasing of pharmaceuticals, employee benefits, and other related products–resulting in savings to our residents.
+In 1998, BHI joined with eleven other Indiana Life Plan Communities to form the Samaritan Alliance, a limited liability corporation that enables its members to operate more cost-effectively through group purchasing of pharmaceuticals, employee benefits, and other related products–resulting in savings to our residents.
 In 2002 the alliance was cited by the Continuing Care Accreditation Commission in its annual “Best Practices” recognition program.

 While the original corporation underwent several name changes throughout its history, it had been known as “Baptist Homes of Indiana, Inc.,” since the 1960s.
 On September 21, 2011, the name was changed to BHI Senior Living, Inc. The new name was selected to maintain a link to the organization’s faith-based heritage while also trying to convey that the BHI communities are very inclusive and open to individuals of all denominations and backgrounds.